Ideas in Action

 Every year we sponsor a local hockey team as we believe sports are inherently "good" for kids and our community.

 Every year we sponsor the Pacific Salmon Foundation through their yearly fundraiser.
-Many of our staff are avid fisherman who carry a deep sense of our responsibility to the local environment.
+Many of our staff are avid fishermen who carry a deep sense of our responsibility to the local environment.

 We are not just pursuing Solar as an effective business strategy - we are doing it because it also inspires our people and changes our planet: There is no better feeling in the world as an electrician than when you turn on the new PV system, the solar panels begin working and you see the meter spinning "backwards".
 We feel this is an untapped local market that is going to explode and that our customers just need to know how and why to do it.
 Yes it makes financial sense NOW.
 Yes it makes environmental sense NOW.
 Yes it is affordable if structured correctly, AND yes we can make it look "sexy".